 But you can only use these services if you can afford them.
 A recent search of Handy found that hanging up some pictures would require reserving a gig worker for 2 hours for $133.65.
-Grandpa would not approve, and anyone living paycheck to paycheck (that would be over half of Americans) would have to think twice.
-So pictures go unhung.
-In a limited sense — Reagan deserves the bulk of the blame or credit for the status quo — this is the cost of progress toward gender equality and attempted progress towards class mobility.
+Selepak’s grandfather (and probably yours) would not approve, and anyone living paycheck to paycheck (that would be over half of Americans) would have to think twice.
+So simple household tasks go undone.
+In a limited sense—Reagan deserves the bulk of the blame or credit for the current status quo—this is the cost of progress toward gender equality and attempted progress towards class mobility.

 In the 1960s, more women were leaving the home to pursue outside careers.
 In response, the professionalization of home economics began.
 The Vocational Act of 1963 sought to save home ec by making it part of federally funded vocational training, emphasizing its domestic and professional relevance.
 Thirteen years later, new laws dedicated funding specifically to programs “that encourage males and females to prepare for combining homemaking and wage-earning roles.”